 April 30, 2013 Apparently, it’s moving day for the rabbits at the Richmond Auto Mall.
 Fewer than 50 were captured, much lower than anticipated.
 They are being transferred to unrevealed destinations.
 A lone grey bunny was spotted on the 28th but other than that, it was deserted.

 However, there are other colonies throughout Richmond, with some 4-week-old ones recently picked up from the BC Ferries Dry Dock and brought to RAPS.

 May 1, 2013 We should have known – the rabbits haven’t gone anywhere.
 The same thing happened with the UVic rabbit rescue when some 50 rabbits being held at the PNE in preparation for their journey to Precious Life Animal Sanctuary was delayed.
 Volunteers with Rabbit Advocacy continued to care for them while Sorelle Saidman (who applied for the gov’t permit) repeatedly promised it wouldn’t be much longer.

 May 2, 2013 Where will the RAM rabbits go?
 The Auto Mall rescue received a provincial permit on the understanding that the rabbits would be shipped to Washington.
 That permit expired March 1, leaving Rabbitats in violation of the Wildlife Act and staff at the Ministry of Forests, Lands and Natural Resource Operations are pressing the group to abide by the original terms of their application and export the animals.
 But Rabbitats is looking for people living on farmland to take larger numbers and house the rabbits in enclosed rabbit-scaled villages with gardens.
 They are also in need of a new space for Rabbitats headquarters as their building is due to be demolished.
 (Source: Randy Shore, Vancouver Sun - May 2, 2013) Why did Rabbitats let the permit expire?
 What happened to all the plans that were supposedly in place?
-Best of luck to the rabbits – they’ll need it.
+Best of luck to the rabbits now being held hostage – they’ll need it.